 Email: bhemphill @ alaska.edu

 Kara C. Hoover.
-Associate Professor (Anthropology) and Affiliate Faculty (Biochemistry and Molecular Biology); PhD (anthropology) Southern Illinois University Carbondale, 2001.
-Evolutionary genetics & biology of olfaction, phenotype-genotype linkages in olfactory receptor genes, urban-rural olfactory functioning, paleo-population biology (diet, nutrition, developmental stress), hunter-gatherers, urban v rural, Japan, UK, Eurasia.
+(On leave Fall 2016).
+Associate Professor (Associated Faculty, Chemistry and Biochemistry); PhD (anthropology) Southern Illinois University Carbondale, 2001.
+Evolutionary genetics & biology of olfaction, olfactory functioning in reconstructed hominin receptors, paleo-population biology (diet, nutrition, developmental stress), hunter-gatherers, Japan, UK, Eurasia.
+Office:404 Bunnell

 David C. Koester.
-On leave 2014-15 academic year) Professor; PhD (anthropology) University of Chicago, 1990.
-Culture and history, historical and national/ethnic consciousness; anthropological study of children; history of ethnography; Iceland, Russian Far East, circumpolar.
+(On leave 2016).
+Professor; PhD (anthropology) University of Chicago, 1990.
+Culture and history, historical and national/ethnic consciousness; anthropological study of insult and discursive manipulation of status; history of ethnography; Iceland, Russian Far East, North Pacific, circumpolar.

 Office: 307B Bunnell